xiam/textreader/README.md

-# TextReader (draft)
+# TextReader

-`TextReader` provides a reader for unicode text files that keeps track of the position of the text that has been read.
-This is useful when parsing text files, as the exact position of the text that has been just read is useful for debugging any parse errors.
+The `TextReader` package reads Unicode text files while tracking the position of the reader.
+This helps with parsing text files by showing exactly where errors occur, making debugging easier.